GKAYED/ai-agent-spec/LINKEDIN-POST-DRAFT.md

 The future isn't about replacing developers—it's about elevating us to work at a higher level of abstraction.

+**Critical caveat:** Choose your AI models carefully.
+This experiment would have failed if only Gemini was tested.
+For production, use models that prioritize specification completeness (Claude, GPT-5) over minimalism.

-**Full experiment, specifications, implementation, and analysis:** https://github.com/GKAYED/ai-agent-spec
+**Full experiment, specifications, 3 implementations, and comparative analysis:** https://github.com/GKAYED/ai-agent-spec

 **Question for the community:** Have you tried specification-driven development with AI?
-What were your results?
+Which models did you use, and what were your spec adherence results?

-#AI #SoftwareDevelopment #ArtificialIntelligence #Productivity #TechInnovation #GitHub #Copilot #Claude #DeveloperTools #SoftwareEngineering #FutureOfWork
+#AI #SoftwareDevelopment #ArtificialIntelligence #Productivity #TechInnovation #GitHub #Copilot #Claude #GPT5 #Gemini #DeveloperTools #SoftwareEngineering #FutureOfWork #MultiModel

 ---